Sharvil2704/scalableproject/project.md

 **5.1 Average Case Scenario (Normally Distributed Budgets)**

 In this scenario, both keyword frequencies and advertiser budgets were generated using a normal distribution to simulate a typical real-world scenario.
-The results are presented in Table 1 and Figure 1:

 | Algorithm                         | Total Revenue | Number of Advertisers with Spending |
 | --------------------------------- | ------------- | ----------------------------------- |